ttu/dotnet-fake-json-server/README.md

 * Async versions of update operations with long running operations and queues [#](#async-operations)
 * REST API follows best practices from multiple guides
   * Uses correct Status Codes, Headers, etc.
-  * As all guides have a little different recommendations, this compilation is an opinionated selection
+  * As all guides have slightly different recommendations, this compilation is based on our opinions
 * Token and Basic Authentication [#](#authentication)
 * WebSocket update notifications [#](#websockets)
 * Simulate delay and errors for requests [#](#simulate-delay-and-random-errors)